How to reduce your fleet's greenhouse gas emissions

 Step 2: Avoid unnecessary journeys

-During the pandemic many of us got used to meeting virtually, through platforms like Microsoft Teams.
+Many of us are used to meeting virtually, through platforms like Microsoft Teams.
 It was a necessity, and it wasn’t always as compelling as meeting face-to-face, but for a great many requirements it worked just fine.
 Encourage a continuation of that versatility in your people by making sure that reasons to drive to a meeting are interrogated.
 Achieving this can be as simple as sending out a memo, explaining the role virtual meetings can play in meeting your sustainability goals.
 This could be the conscience trigger that makes someone stop and reconsider that journey.
 If you have a vehicle booking solution, make sure that a virtual meeting is always a prompt on the booking form.
 It will also pay to require cost centres for each journey, so department and team leaders look at each journey as having a cost consequence.

 Step 3: Switch to shared transport